Instagram Video: Types of Videos You Should Create for Instagram

 Collaborations with influencers

-Collaborating with influencers is a great way for brands to expand their reach on social media.
-It builds organic relationships between them – plus provides both parties an opportunity to earn money.
+Collaborating with influencers is an excellent way for brands to expand their reach on social media.
+It builds organic relationships between them – plus provides both parties with an opportunity to earn money.
 All this results in increased engagement rates since more people will see your posts.